Retirement Investing: A Married Couple Working for Wal-Mart Could Retire and Live Very Comfortably

 Between those two items alone, the couple is giving up $8,820 in cash out of pocket each year ($10,560 in out of pocket contributions less the $1,740 tax refund they will get back form the IRS as a result of their retirement savings) but putting $18,060 in money away for their future.
 The value of their investments would have to fall by more than 51.1% before they lost a single penny of their own net contribution money!

-If that is all they did, never saving any other money elsewhere, spending their paychecks on nicer homes, newer cars, better furniture, longer and more upscale vacations, sending their kids to school, etc., they would not only get to enjoy their lives, but they’d retire with nearly $4.9 million in their investment account at average long-term rates of return.
+If that is all they did, never saving any other money elsewhere, and opting, instead, to spend their paychecks on nicer homes, newer cars, better furniture, longer and more upscale vacations, sending their kids to school, etc., they would not only get to enjoy their lives, but they’d retire with nearly $4.9 million in their investment account at average long-term rates of return.
 If inflation runs the same rate it did during the past century, that would be around $1.7 million in today’s dollars, which would generate $5,700 per month pre-tax without every touching the principal.
 Clearly, this is a simplification because you wouldn’t want to hold all of your net worth in Walmart stock if you also relied on the company as an employer, but the basic math is sound.

 It’s not hard to do well in the United States.
 You just have to know a few things about economics, compounding, and tax rules.